-- 4. Maximum Impervious Coverage: 85% - 5.
-Setbacks: - a.
-Front/Street: 20 feet.
-Front setbacks must allow for at least a 10-footwide sidewalk and 5-foot landscape buffer area on the back of curb along Fairbanks Avenue.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - b.
-Side: 0 - c.
-Rear: 35 ft - d.
-Third stories shall require an additional 10-foot setback from the front and rear setbacks. - 6.
-Maximum Residential Density: 17 units per acre - (b) Additional Development Regulations.
-For properties within this Subarea B with an underlying zoning of single-family residential, these properties shall only be used for single-family residential use, open space, or transportation improvements. - (3) Subarea C. - (a) Subarea C Development Standards: - 1.
-Base Floor Area Ratio: 25% Bonus FAR exclusively for Structured Parking: 65% - 2.
-Maximum Achievable FAR with Parking Structure: 90% - Maximum Height: 2 Stories for Commercial Structures and Parking garage shall be allowed up to 4-levels.
-1 story with a mezzanine level and a covered rooftop area for a total of 30 to 35 feet (can be an awning needed to protect from elements) Total FAR must be divided between 2 buildings do not want one building - 4.
-Maximum Impervious Coverage: 85% - 5.
+- (a) Subarea C Development Standards: - 1.
+Base Floor Area Ratio: 25% - 2.
+Bonus FAR exclusively for Structured Parking: 65% - 3.
+Maximum Achievable FAR with Parking Structure: 90% - 4.
+Total FAR must be divided between multiple buildings - 5.
+Maximum Height: 2 Stories or 35 feet (including any awnings or shade structures) for Commercial Structures and Parking garage shall be allowed up to 4-levels including the rooftop deck. - 6.
+Maximum Impervious Coverage: 75% - 7.
 Setbacks: 0 front setback along Orange Avenue, Denning Drive, or Palmetto Avenue, except front setbacks on Orange must allow for at least a 17-foot wide sidewalk and setbacks on Denning and Palmetto must allow for a 10-foot wide sidewalk and 5-foot landscape buffer on back of curb.
 Where the building requires an additional setback to achieve a 17-foot sidewalk, the area shall be dedicated as a public access easement.
 The bike trail may substitute for applicable sidewalk requirements at the discretion of the Director of Planning.
-Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2

-- 6. Maximum Residential Density: 0 units per acre - Intersection and Open Space Viewshed.
-Due to the unique (b) shape of Subarea C and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
+Where the building requires an additional setback to achieve the required sidewalk, landscape buffer, or street tree canopy clearance, the area shall be dedicated as a public access easement. - 8.
+Maximum Residential Density: 0 units per acre - (b) Intersection and Open Space Viewshed.
+Due to the unique shape of Subarea C and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
 The viewshed area is banded by the lines described as follows: Start where the property lines of Subarea C meet at the intersection of Denning Drive and Orange Avenue; then travel 150 feet southwest along Orange Avenue's southeast right of way line; thence easterly to the point on the west boundary of South Denning Drive that is 150 feet south of the starting point; then north along the west boundary of South Denning Drive to the starting point ("viewshed").
-This viewshed shall be an open space area not available for the construction of structures or storage or placement of equipment, material or items otherwise allowed in the OAO. - (c) Palmetto Re-Alignment.
+This viewshed shall be an open space area not available for the construction of structures or storage or placement of equipment, material or items otherwise allowed in the OAO.

+- (c) Palmetto Re-Alignment.
 Palmetto Avenue may be relocated to allow for different development scenarios on the site.
-Protection of on-street parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be realigned.
-Reference 3(j)1, Parallel Orange Avenue Access. - (d) Additional Development Requirements. - (1) A monument sign at least 3 feet in height and 5 feet in width, set in a landscaped bed, shall be required to be provided at the intersection of Denning Drive, Minnesota Drive and Orange Avenue, which directs the public to Mead Botanical Garden.
-The City shall approve the design and location of the sign. - (2) Include 1.5 acres of contiguous park space plus bicycle/pedestrian trail. - (3) No residential use. - (4) City to retain ownership of this parcel in perpetuity. - (5) Stormwater requirements to exceed code. - (6) Contribute to parking needs of small businesses in the area. - (7) Walkways must exist between buildings onsite and extend from the park area to Cypress Ave. - (4) Subarea D.
+Protection of on-street parking, maximizing ease of traffic flow for Palmetto Avenue and maintaining the existing 50-foot public right of way shall be matters of priority concern should the roadway be realigned. - (d) Additional Development Requirements. - (1) A monument sign at least 3 feet in height and 5 feet in width, set in a landscaped bed, shall be required to be provided at the intersection of Denning Drive, Minnesota Drive and Orange Avenue, which directs the public to Mead Botanical Garden.
+The City shall approve the design and location of the sign. - (2) Include 1.5 acres of contiguous park space plus bicycle/pedestrian trail. - (3) No residential use. - (4) City to retain ownership of this parcel in perpetuity. - (5) Stormwater requirements to exceed code. - (6) Contribute to parking needs of small businesses in the area. - (7) Walkways that are at least 5 feet wide (paved or bricked) must exist between buildings onsite and extend from the park area to Cypress Ave.